prismicio/prismic-svelte/README.md

 [![Conventional Commits][conventional-commits-src]][conventional-commits-href]
 [![License][license-src]][license-href]

-> ⚠ &nbsp;This project is in an experimental state.
-Use it at your own risk or stay tuned for the official release!

 [Svelte][svelte] components to present [Prismic][prismic] content.

 - 📝 &nbsp;Display content from Prismic like [Rich Text][prismic-rich-text] and [Link][prismic-link] fields;